 Hints and Tricks

 Environment variables are your most powerful feature to ensure flexibility of your test suite and to minimize future maintenance efforts.
 Be reminded, that these variables can be preset individually via the command line or by providing a separate parameter file, which can also be specified via the command line.
+It is also possible to load a parameter set dynamically (eg. from a CSV, JSON or XML file, or via an SQL query from a database).

 - the search functions can be used to find places in your suite, where a particular value is used